 In case you were wondering, the uncommon surname is due to the fact that I’m Italian and I was born and raised in Italy.
 In 2003.
 I decided to leave my country, foreseeing the worsening of its economy in the years to come.
-I spent two and a half years in Ireland, and then between early 2006 and January 2012 I lived in Toronto with my beautiful Canadian wife (who has an awesome vintage blog).
-In early 2012 we moved to Penticton, B.C. (also in Canada).
+I spent two and a half years in Ireland, and then from 2006 in Canada.

 The “Zen” in the title of this blog should be intended philosophically and not religiously, as I’m a happy rationalist atheist.

 I’m very passionate about programming languages, algorithms, database and development in general, and I have a soft spot for mathematics as well (see my math blog).
 I’m mostly interested in dynamic languages, and best known for Ruby, but I also know and program in a few other languages and never stop looking at interesting developments elsewhere.
 My favorite web framework is Rails, but I’m not religious about it.
 I am a big advocate of using the right tool for the right job, and whatever makes you happy in the end.